iDigitalFlame/ThunderStorm/docs/Quickstart.md

 If you would like to run a non-Windows build, the only things you would have to change are:

-- "build.generators.bolt.linker" to "pipe"
+- `build.generators.bolt.linker` to `pipe` or `tcp`
-  - This is the only supported non-Windows event type
+  - This is the one of the supported non-Windows event types
-  - I would also change the name of "build.generators.bolt.guardian" and "build.generators.bolt.pipe" to fit the OS theme you're going for.
+  - It is recommended to also change the name of `build.generators.bolt.guardian` and `build.generators.bolt.pipe` to fit the OS theme you're going for.
-- "build.options.cgo" to false
+- `build.options.cgo` to `false`
-- "build.support.rc.enabled" to false
+- `build.support.rc.enabled` to `false`
-- "build.support.sign.enabled" to false
+- `build.support.sign.enabled` to `false`

 The reason you need to change these (besides the linker type) is that JetStream will still RC and sign non-Windows binaries, which might seem weird for a "Microsoft"